 Lakeville Area Schools will start the 2020-21 school year in a Hybrid Model, in accordance with the Minnesota Safe Learning Plan.
 This model will allow each K-12 student to attend school in person two days a week at no more than 50 percent capacity in buildings and buses, while wearing face coverings and social distancing.
 Students will learn from home on days when they are not in school.

-For more details and a brief overview of the Hybrid Model, please visit our dedicated Fall 2020 page here.
+For more details, please visit our dedicated Fall 2020 page here.

 District Office In-person Services

-The District requests that visitors who are COVID-19 positive or symptomatic do not enter district facilities.
+The District requests that visitors who are COVID-19 positive or symptomatic or are unable to wear a face covering due to a developmental, medical or behavioral health condition do not enter district facilities.

 For questions, please call 952-232-2001.
 Thank you for your cooperation.